 The directory must already exist and cannot be the root directory ( /).
 Avoid using path drive letters or spaces in directory names; they are not supported.
 If the backup file server is a Windows machine, you must use the forward slash when you specify the destination directory.
 For example, if the backup directory on the Windows machine is c:\SFTP_Root\backup, specify /SFTP_Root/backup as the destination directory.The path to the backup directory can contain only the following characters: alphanumerics ( a-z , A-Z, 0-9 ), underscore ( _ ) , plus and minus sign ( + - ), tilde and percent sign ( ~ % ), forward slash ( / ), and period (.).The backup process generates a name for the backup file that can be quite long.
 On a Windows server, the length of the full path name of the backup file can exceed the limit set by Windows and cause backups to fail.
 To avoid this issue, see the KB article https://kb.vmware.com/s/article/76528.

 - Enter the user name and password required to log in to the backup file server.

 The first time you configure a file server, you must provide a password.
-Subsequently, if you reconfigure the file server, and the server IP (or hostname), port, and user name are the same, you do not need to enter the password again.
+Subsequently, if you reconfigure the file server, and the server IP or FQDN, port, and user name are the same, you do not need to enter the password again.